Date to be announced; 8:30am – 5:00pm

-Dr. Michael W. Dong, MWD Consulting, Greenwich, CT
+Dr. Michael W. Dong, MWD Consulting, Norwalk, CT

 This intermediate 1-day workshop will provide the analytical scientist with a clearer understanding and a solid working knowledge of the concepts, instrumentation, columns, and pharmaceutical applications of modern HPLC and UHPLC (ultra-high-pressure liquid chromatography).
 The focus is on its practice in pharmaceutical analysis of small molecule drug substances and drug products.

 Modern HPLC/UHPLC for Practicing Scientists Part 2: Pharmaceutical Applications, UHPLC, Method Development and Troubleshooting is the second part of this two-day course.
 Part 1 and 2 can be combined as a two-day course; a discount will be offered over separately registering for the two one-day courses. (click here for Part 2 course description)

 WHO SHOULD ATTEND

 Analysts, scientists, researchers, and managers in pharmaceutical and other industries who want to get an updated overview of fundamentals and best practice of modern HPLC/UHPLC in pharmaceutical analysis.
 A basic understanding of chemistry and HPLC with some hands-on experience is assumed.

 a.
 Introduction: The chromatographic process, advantages and limitations, and chromatographic modes (NPC, RPC, IEC, SEC)

 b.
 Concepts: Retention factor (k), separation factor (a), column efficiency (N), resolution (Rs), tailing factor (Tf), the resolution equation, the linear solvent strength theory, and column void volume (VM)

 c.
 Mobile phase factors (organic modifiers, pH, buffers), mass spec compatibility, isocratic and gradient separations, operating parameters (Flow, gradient time (tG), column temperature (T)), peak capacity (Pc), references

 2. HPLC Columns, Trends and Selection Guides

 a.
 Column fundamentals: Glossary and abbreviation, Characteristics and types, packing characteristics (support type, particle size, pore size), bonded phases, end-fittings, plate height (H), the van Deemter equation, and an estimation of column efficiency

 b.
 Trends: Trends of shorter and smaller columns and the use of high-purity silica, traditional and novel bonding chemistries, concept of “orthogonality,” listing of common RPC columns, column selection guide

 c.
 Newer column types: Hybrids, charged surface hybrids, HILIC, sub-3 and sub-2mm, and superficially porous particles (SPP), References

 3. HPLC instrumentation and Operating Principles